Maine pro-whale group rents billboard to promote ‘whale-safe’ lobster

 Nonprofit group Mainers Guarding Right Whales launched a new billboard campaign this week to inform tourists that “lobster dinners at seaside harbors come at a steep price to North Atlantic right whales,” according to organization officials.

-The billboard, which will be up for the rest of the month, is in Massachusetts and asks, “Is your lobster whale-safe?”
+The billboard, which will be up for the rest of the month (two weeks in one location and two in another), is in Massachusetts and asks, “Is your lobster whale-safe?”

-The group issued a news release announcing the billboard campaign, but it was unclear whether the group intended to rent one, a few, or many billboards.
-It did not specify the existing billboard’s location beyond “roadways in Massachusetts” and did not respond to requests for comment.
-However, the release included a rendering.

 The billboard asks drivers to text 72345 for more information.
 The number links to the organization’s website and the campaign for a “whale-safe” designation for U.S. lobster.

-Currently, no such designation exists, but the group is fighting to change that.
+Currently, no such designation exists, but the group is fighting to change that and more with the new awareness campaign.

 “We believe if we can educate and inform travelers about the near extinction of right whales and the cause, they will take action and help protect the whales,” Barbara Skapa, founder and executive director of Mainers Guarding Right Whales, said in the release.